 2.3 Step 3: Signing off - the amended draft JAQ is checked by the line manager or supervisor and then signed off by the jobholder, line manager or supervisor and both job analysts.
-If there are any differences of view between the jobholder and line manager over the information on the JAQ, this should be resolved, with the assistance of the job analysts, if necessary, by reference to factual records, diaries or equivalent.
+If there are any differences of view between the jobholder and line manager over the information on the JAQ, this should be resolved, with the assistance of the job analysts and, if necessary, by reference to factual records, diaries or equivalent.
 Any more fundamental disagreements e.g. over the job duties or responsibilities, should be very rare and should be dealt with under existing local procedures including, if necessary, the grievance procedure.

-The outcome of this stage is an analysed, verified and signed-off JAQ.
+The outcome of this stage is an agreed and signed-off JAQ.

-- 2.4 Step 4: Evaluation of JAQ the agreed and signed-off JAQ is considered by a joint evaluation panel (typically three to five members) and the computerised evaluation input boxes completed.
-This will involve: - Validating the closed question answers against the examples and statement of job duties.
+2.4 Step 4: Evaluation of JAQ - the agreed and signed-off JAQ is considered by a joint evaluation panel (typically three to five members) and either an evaluation template or computerised evaluation form\ completed.
+The panel must consider all of the job information to determine factor levels as described in Chapter 5.
+This will involve:

+- Validating the closed question answers against the examples and statement of job duties.
 This should normally be a straightforward, virtually automatic process. - Analysing and evaluating the closed and open ended information on those factors where 'automatic' evaluation is not possible. - Only where necessary, seeking further information from the job analysts and/or jobholder, where the information is inadequate.
 At the extreme, this could involve sending a badly completed and/or analysed JAQ back to the jobholder and job analysts to repeat steps two and three above.
-More commonly, it might involve asking the jobholder or line manager for a specific piece of information to resolve a query at the border between question categories or factor levels. - Checking the provisional evaluation for consistency on both a factor by factor and total score basis, against both national profiles and other local evaluations. - 2.5 The validated factor analyses/evaluations are input factor by factor into the computerised system for evaluation, scoring and weighting.
-Any 'alert' messages on potentially inconsistent factor assessments thrown up by the computer system need to be checked by the panel. - 2.6 The evaluation panel must complete all relevant boxes including those requiring job evidence.
-The computerised JAQ is the complete record of the process, to be made available to the jobholder in case of a guery. - 2.7 The outcome of this stage is a factor by factor evaluation of the job, together with a total weighted score and an explanatory rationale. - 2.8 Step 5: Local evaluations should be checked for consistency with national profiles and other local evaluations on an ongoing basis and regularly by job evaluation leads or other designated consistency checkers (see chapter 14).
-Any apparent anomalies should be referred back to the original panel for reconsideration.
-The outcome of this stage is a factor by factor evaluation of the job, together with a total weighted score and an explanatory rationale.
+More commonly, it might involve asking the jobholder or line manager for a specific piece of information to resolve a query at the border between question categories or factor levels. - Checking the provisional evaluation for consistency on both a factor by factor and total score basis, against both national profiles and other local evaluations. - 2.5 For panels using a computerised evaluation form\, the validated factor analyses/evaluations are input factor by factor into the computerised system for evaluation, scoring and weighting.
+Any 'alert' messages on potentially inconsistent factor assessments thrown up by the computer system need to be checked by the panel. - 2.6 The evaluation panel must complete the required paperwork or forms thoroughly, bearing in mind that the evaluation report will be made available to the jobholder in case of a query.

+- 2.7 The outcome of this stage is a factor by factor evaluation of the job, together with a total weighted score and an explanatory rationale. - 2.8 Step 5: Local evaluations must be subject to consistency checking (as outlined in Chapter 14) before any outcome is released to the job holder or their line manager.
+Should the Consistency checking panel find any apparent anomalies or have any concerns about the evaluation, these should be referred back to the original panel for reconsideration.
+Only once the outcome has been agreed by the Consistency checking panel can it be released.